gregynogwmc/gregynogwmc.github.io/index.md

 It plays an important role in fostering mathematical discussion and collaboration between staff and postgraduates in Wales, both on research topics and on higher education policy, and offers a stimulating environment for postgraduate researchers to present their results with ample time for follow-up discussion.

-The following speakers have agreed to give keynote lectures:<BR>
+At the 2026 event, the following speakers gave keynote lectures:<BR>

 [Professor Victoria Gould (York)](https://www.york.ac.uk/maths/people/victoria-gould/): algebraic semigroup theory <BR>